jmgjmg/SerialBluetooth/README.md

 Android app that opens a serial connection to an external device and can send and receive data from it.

 The MAC address of the target device is configurable by the user.

+Basic Arduino sketch can be found in folder 'ArduinoSketch'.